The toughest part of any new goal is the FIRST step. Running goals included.

 They pump with all their might but see no water.
 Meaning, they run with all their heart, but they don’t become any faster or gain any real endurance.
 Running remains difficult and painful.

 So what do they do?
 They give up pumping.
-They stop training and think running is going to be that difficult forever.
+They stop their running program and think running is going to be that difficult forever.
 If they are after instant results and don’t see them, quitting becomes the only options.

-But some people stay optimistic and continue further.
+But some people stay optimistic and continue further with their running program.
 Eventually, after more pumping, they see a few drops of water.
 Meaning, they see a few incremental results.
 Perhaps their pace quickens, or they run a little longer with less effort.
 But after all their work they think “Seriously!?
 I’ve been running for a month, and that’s it?”
 “A few crumby seconds?”
 “All this pumping and only a few drops!?

-Unfortunately here is where a significant amount of potential runners throw in the towel.
+Unfortunately here is where a significant amount of potential runners throw in the towel on their running program.

 But some people continue running.
 They trust their instincts and move forward.
 They don’t see the few droplets as small results; they see it as evidence that they are capable of pumping water.
 They catch on to the power of running momentum and keep pumping, yes, they keep running.